szilard/datascience-latency/README.md

 3   | SQL                            | 100M     | 1s   | 100M
 4   | Adding numbers                 | 1B       | 1s   | 1B

-Take these numbers with a great caveat though.
+Take these numbers with a great caveat.
 While hardware performance does not vary orders of magnitude, the performance across tools unfortunately (and somewhat surprisingly) does.
-Some tools are 10x-100x slower than the best ones.
+Some tools are 10x-100x slower than the best ones (the above numbers reflect the best tools).
-There might also be a significant variation depending on the type/structure/shape of the data and numerous other factors.
+There might also be a significant variation depending on the type/structure/shape of the data and several other factors.

-Anyway, there is certainly a "pyramid of analytical tasks": each class is 1-2 orders of magnitude (10x-100x) more computational time than the one below.
+In any case, there is certainly a "pyramid of analytical tasks": each class requires 1-2 orders of magnitude (10x-100x) more computational time than the one below.
 Also sexiness and hype increases from bottom to top (from "janitorial" to "rock star"-like, though actually all these tasks are important for data science).